 Route 32A originally ran from North Brighton Railway Station via Bay Street and Point Nepean Road to Centre Road with a single bus.
 By 1931, it had reached Nicholson Street, Bentleigh and by 1934 East Boundary Road with 2 buses on the route.
 After the war, it was extended through to Oakleigh with 6 buses and then 8 buses in 1948 and by 1952, 9 buses.
 Each bus had its own licence, and the number of licences were strictly controlled first, by the Melbourne City Council and then, after 1952, by the Transport Regulation Board.

-The livery on buses on route 32A was originally said to have been red and silver.
+The livery on buses on route 32A was originally said to have been cream and turquoise.
 Over the years, it became what was described as “Landsford red” with a cream roof and white band.
 “Landsford red” was a type of rouge-brown which, like most early paints, faded fairly quickly.

 Henry Suhr died in 1942 and two of his sons, Henry Roy Suhr (known as Roy) b.1900 and Leo Thomas Suhr b.1903, continued to run the business.
 He also had four other children; Eric b.
 1896, Nellie (mother of Edna) b.1894, Beatrice b.
 1897 and her sister, Mildred (Meg) b.1905.
 They were all born in Essendon and lived in Buckley Street before the family moved to Brighton.
 Arrow Motor Service also held a number of taxi licences at the time and may have had a physical presence in the strip in Hampton Street between Dendy Street and Marriage Road.

-Leo Suhr purchased a new depot in Centre Road on the corner of Wheatley Road probably around the time that the route was extended to Oakleigh.
+Leo Suhr purchased a new depot in Centre Road on the corner of Wheatley Road probably around the time that the route was extended to Oakleigh in 1948.

 By this stage, the licensed operators were Leo T Suhr with 7 buses and Dendy Omnibuses (H Roy Suhr) with 2 buses.
 (Dendy Street was just near the original family home.)
-Later, a company called Landsford Motors (according to Brian Suhr, named after L T Suhr and S Quint) operated with Dendy Omnibuses.
-After the death of Roy Suhr, it was just changed to Bentleigh Bus Lines.
-In 1971, the route was renumbered 632 and remained unaltered whilst owned by the Suhr family.
+Later, around 1962, a company called Landsford Motors (according to Brian Suhr, named after L T Suhr and S Quint) operated with Dendy Omnibuses.

-Route 34A also began at North Brighton Railway Station and travelled via Bay Road and Hampton Street, initially to South Road with 2 buses and then 11/25 to Hampton Railway Station with three buses.
-It was extended to Beach Road 7/31.
-The 34A went to Lew Page in 9/54.
+Route 34A also began at North Brighton Railway Station and travelled via Bay Street and Hampton Street, initially to South Road with 2 buses and then 11/1925 to Hampton Railway Station with three buses.
+It was extended to Beach Road 7/1931.
+The 34A went to Lew Page in 9/1954.
 It is thought that the livery on these buses was cream and turquoise and later cream and green.